 NatureSpot citizen science project

 In order to protect what we have, we need to know the plants and animals are already living in our City.
-Recently, we asked community members to record the plants and animals they saw in their neighbourhoods as part of our citizen science project NatureSpot.
+So we asked community members to record the plants and animals they saw in their neighbourhoods as part of our citizen science project NatureSpot.

 The data collected will help us to create wildlife corridors so that animals can move around safely, have the right things to eat, and the right types of shelter.

 Along with the data collected through NatureSpot, consultants have been conducting vegetation surveys, fauna surveys and even had microphones out and about listening in for Microbats.
-We’ve also be working with the Boon Wurrung Foundation, Port Phillip EcoCentre, a community reference group and staff across Council to discuss how we can better design, maintain and manage public spaces, and work with the community.
+We've also been working with the Boon Wurrung Foundation, Port Phillip EcoCentre, a community reference group and staff across Council to discuss how we can better design, maintain and manage public spaces, and work with the community.